CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

     });
 {% endhighlight %}

-Alternatively, you can create a Torque visualization in the CartoDB Editor, copy the viz.json file, and place it in createVis:
+Alternatively, you can create a Torque visualization in the CartoDB Editor by copying the viz.json file and placing it in createVis:

 {% highlight javascript %}
 var vizjsonUrl = 'link to viz.json file';